crysstella/New-York-Botanical-Garden-Herbarium-Classifier/README.md

 # New-York-Botanical-Garden-Herbarium-Classifier
-Classified over 7.8 millions plant and fungal specimens from the New York Botanical Garden herbarium.
+Help advance biodiversity research by building an ML model to categorize plant specimen images, for the New York Botanical Garden.